MySQL Workbench

 Please enable the debug3 level before generating a log for the report.

-The enabled error log levels can be configured using an environment variable, by using a command-line parameter, or by specifying the log level as a preference option (see Other Preferences).
+The enabled error log levels can be configured using an environment variable, or by using a command line parameter.

-The environment variable, command-line variant, and preference option accept a single error level, but enabling a more verbose option implicitly enables the levels below it.
-For example, passing in info also enables the error and warning levels.
+Both the environment variable and command line variants accept a single error level, but enabling a more verbose option will implicitly enable the levels below it.
+For example, passing in "info" will also enable the "error" and "warning" levels.

 Note